alexandraontica/Clima/README.md

 3. Standardize the features.
 4. Apply PCA to reduce dimensions.
 5. Train a linear regression model on the processed data.
-6. Evaluate the model using metrics such as MSE, RMSE, and R-squared.
+6. Evaluate the model using metrics such as MSE, RMSE.

 #### Model Evaluation Metrics